Want to build that dream website? Here are some critical considerations.

 Who provides the content for the site?
 Who writes the script?
 Who provides the graphic elements?
 Where does the video come from?

 Can the developer design logos?
 Maybe, maybe not.
 What about photographs?
-Are the client’s pictures good enough quality or are they grainy images from ten years ago.
-Even if you have good images do they have to altered or cropped etc.?
+Is the quality of the client’s images good enough, or are they grainy images from ten years ago?
+Even if you have good images, do they have to altered or cropped etc.?
 Do you need to purchase stock photos?

 What about a video?
 Video creation is a specialized skill and the digital agency might have those skills in-house, or maybe not.

-This content may be developed by the agency in conjunction with you the client, but notice the wide array of skill sets required, and third party input might be required.
+This content may be developed by the agency in conjunction with the client, but notice the wide array of skill sets required.
+Third party input might be required.

 How much does a website cost?